maciejhirsz/logos/book/src/context-dependent-lexing.md

 ## Example

-The following example demonstrates how to use `morph` to handle a C-style language that also supports python blocks:
+The following example demonstrates how to use `morph` to handle a C-style language that also supports Python blocks:

 ```rust
 #[derive(Logos, Debug, PartialEq, Clone)]